-The menu command File | Open Special | Favorite Folders launches the Favorite Folders dialog with a list of recently used folders.
-To open a song using this dialog you first select the folder from the list, and then you can directly open the song from that folder.
+The Open from Favorite Folders command in the [Open] button launches the Favorite Folders dialog with a list of recently used folders.
+To open a song using this dialog, you first select the folder from the list, and then you can directly open the song from that folder.
 This allows you to quickly find a song in another folder.